KDFI: KDFI-TV: The Dallas Media Investors years

 By that time, Liberty had reached an agreement in principle with Dallas Media Investors Corporation to acquire the station.
 Dallas Media Investors was led by James R. Grant, a financial consultant, and funded by Warburg Pincus Capital Partners.
 The group planned to honor the existing contract with VEU, which ran until either 1994 or 1996, while restructuring the station's ad-supported programming.
 The station sold for $15 million.
 Dallas Media Investors then lured John McKay, the general manager of local CBS affiliate KDFW-TV, to become general manager of KTWS-TV and partner in the corporation.
-VEU petitioned the FCC to deny the sale to Dallas Media Investors, but the commission approved of the transaction on June 22, 1984, and the new owners took control five days later.
+VEU petitioned the FCC to deny the sale to Dallas Media Investors, but the commission approved the transaction on June 22, 1984, and the new owners took control five days later.

 On August 16, 1984, KTWS-TV changed its call sign to KDFI-TV.
 Days later, VEU announced that it would leave the air on September 30, bringing to an end the era of subscription television in Dallas–Fort Worth and making way for a full-time commercial programming schedule on channel 27.
 McKay hoped advertisers and viewers would take the relaunched station seriously, given its reputation of vanishing at night when it operated in subscription mode.
 Among the new programs on the channel 27 lineup were Southland Conference, North Texas State University, and University of Texas at Arlington football; a heavy diet of Western movies, with 28 in the first three days; and short local segments hosted by former KDFW-TV personality Jocelyn White.
 In 1985, the station became the alternate outlet for network programs from NBC that KXAS-TV preempted.
 It also aired a weekly series of hosted B-movies, The Film Vault, and attempted a weekend magazine-type program featuring White, which only aired for three months.